 Uppsala University facts and figures

-Uppsala University was founded in 1477 and is today a strong and broad research university which is ranked among the best in the world.
+Uppsala University was founded in 1477 and is today a strong, comprehensive research university, ranked among the best in the world.
 Here you will find 50,000 students and close to 5,000 researchers.

 Our ultimate goal is to conduct education and research of the highest quality and relevance to make a long-term difference in society.
 At the heart of this mission is the endeavour to advance sustainable development, engage with the wider community, and promote openness and respect.
 Our most important asset are all the individuals whose curiosity and commitment make Uppsala University one of Sweden’s most exciting workplaces.

 Uppsala University by the numbers

 - Uppsala University is divided into three disciplinary domains: humanities and social sciences, medicine and pharmacy, and science and technology

 - Turnover (revenue): SEK 8,046 million

 - Employees: 7,705 (year average).
 6,709 full-time equivalents

 - Number of teachers: 1,822 full-time equivalents (43% women)